stefanoamorelli/doory/1part.md

 We plan to provide an open API for Doory.
 Every IoT device in your home will be able to communicate with Doory, and collaborate to create an eco-system that makes you feel better.
 Your smart TV could play a comedy when you are sad, your IoT tea-pot would start preparing a tea when you feel tired and your essential oil diffuser would spray some relaxing fragrance when someone made you angry.

-To draft API specification is reported below.
+A draft API specification is reported below.

 ```javascript
 {